Fullerene

-A fullerene is an allotrope of carbon whose molecule consists of carbon atoms connected by single and double bonds so as to form a closed or partially closed mesh, with fused rings of five to seven atoms.
-The molecule may be a hollow sphere, ellipsoid, tube, or many other shapes and sizes.
-Graphene (isolated atomic layers of graphite), which is a flat mesh of regular hexagonal rings, can be seen as an extreme member of the family.
+A fullerene is an allotrope of carbon whose molecules consist of carbon atoms connected by single and double bonds so as to form a closed or partially closed mesh, with fused rings of five to six atoms.
+The molecules may have hollow sphere- and ellipsoid-like forms, tubes, or other shapes.

 Fullerenes with a closed mesh topology are informally denoted by their empirical formula Cn, often written Cn, where n is the number of carbon atoms.
 However, for some values of n there may be more than one isomer.

 The family is named after buckminsterfullerene (C60), the most famous member, which in turn is named after Buckminster Fuller.
-The closed fullerenes, especially C60, are also informally called buckyballs for their resemblance to the standard ball of association football ("soccer").
+The closed fullerenes, especially C60, are also informally called buckyballs for their resemblance to the standard ball of association football.
 Nested closed fullerenes have been named bucky onions.
 Cylindrical fullerenes are also called carbon nanotubes or buckytubes.
 The bulk solid form of pure or mixed fullerenes is called fullerite.

 Fullerenes had been predicted for some time, but only after their accidental synthesis in 1985 were they detected in nature and outer space.
 The discovery of fullerenes greatly expanded the number of known allotropes of carbon, which had previously been limited to graphite, diamond, and amorphous carbon such as soot and charcoal.
 They have been the subject of intense research, both for their chemistry and for their technological applications, especially in materials science, electronics, and nanotechnology.

+Definition

+IUPAC defines fullerenes as "polyhedral closed cages made up entirely of n three-coordinate carbon atoms and having 12 pentagonal and (n/2-10) hexagonal faces, where n ≥ 20."